DoubleCouponDay/Chunkus/README.md

 `cargo run --bin trampoline`

-It can only run if your bot is offline.
-There can only be one usage of your tokens at a time.

 Cargo must find bot.exe so add to the PATH environment variable with the Rust build location

 `(REPO CLONE FOLDER)/Rust_part/target/debug`